+One of the best ways to experience New Mexico is through our amazing cuisine.
+With big bold flavors, unique combinations and mouth-watering taste, New Mexican food can satisfy any foodie.
 Whether you live in the state or just want to bring a part of your vacation home with you, this roundup of authentic New Mexican recipes will allow you to explore the State of Enchantment from your own home.

 Sure, you can buy them already prepped and ready to go but the real chef knows they taste much better when bought in season and doing it yourself is so much more economical.
 This article will give you everything you need to become a chile pro so you can take your cooking to the next level.

 In New Mexico, a cheeseburger isn't complete until it's topped with green chile.
 Enjoy a delicious twist on a classic green chile cheeseburger with these Green Chile Lamb Burgers

 This is another staple in New Mexican cooking.

 Use the sauce in enchiladas, burritos, tamales, or smothered on top of basically anything.
 This sauce will keep up to 6 days refrigerated and freezes well.

 This molten melding of chile, cheese, and corn tortillas is not your ordinary meal.
 These enchiladas are filling enough to stand on their own – unlike in most places, in New Mexico the tortillas are generally stacked rather than rolled which makes the dish more substantial.